Coding

 m.plot_irf(h=15, var_list=n, sigs=95, with_ci=True)

 where the point estimate and confidence interval are stored in irf_point_estimate and irf_mat_full, respectively.
 Lastly call .plot_irf() to plot the impulse response.
-Here is the plot:
+Here is the plot (supply shocks, aggregate demand shocks, and specific demand shocks):

 suppy agg_demand spe_demand

-The current beta version now includes sign restriction, recursive identification, and exclusion identification.
+The current beta version now includes sign restriction, recursive identification, exclusion identification, and some bayesian models.
 I will continue to update the package

-The next version will include optimization-based identification and identification through heteroscedasticity.
+The next version will include identification through heteroscedasticity.
 It will also incorporate historical decomposition.

 Disclaimer